Natalie Darwitz: Coaching

 On August 2, 2011, she announced her new position as the head coach of the Lakeville South High School girls' ice hockey team.
 The Lakeville South Cougars finished the 2011/2012 season with a record of 21–1–6. and the 2012/2013 season with a record of 16–2–9.

-From the 2015–16 through 2020–21 seasons, she served as the Head Coach of the Hamline University women's ice hockey team.
+From the 2015–16 through 2020–21 seasons, she served as the head coach of the Hamline University women's ice hockey team.
 They finished the 2017–18 season by going to the Frozen Four and placing 3rd in the nation.
-On July 29, 2021, she was hired as an Assistant Coach for her alma mater, the University of Minnesota Golden Gophers women's ice hockey team.
+On July 29, 2021, she was hired as an assistant coach for her alma mater, the University of Minnesota women's hockey team.

+On June 7, 2023, she was announced as co-head coach of the Hill-Murray women's hockey team, along with Jake Bobrowski.

+Managing

+On September 1, 2023, the Professional Women's Hockey League (PWHL) announced that Darwitz would be the general manager for the new PWHL Minnesota team.
+Darwitz and PWHL Minnesota parted ways in June 2024, shortly after winning the league's inaugural championship.

 Personal life

-She is the youngest of three children (Nikki and Ryan); her parents are Scott and Nancy.

-Collegiate biography

-She finished her three-season collegiate career as the University of Minnesota's (Western Collegiate Hockey Association) career points (246) and assists (144) leader.
-She was a three-time finalist for the Patty Kazmaier Memorial Award and a three-time All-American.